 The lesson we learned this week: The sodium in frozen meals is nothing compared with the outrageous amount in soup.
 While some of these brands may be low in calories and fat, it’s more than likely that their sodium content is off the charts.
+So here we now have our list of low sodium soup recipes.

 And here’s hoping you don’t typically consume a whole can of Campbell’s, because a can of Campbell’s soup contains between 700 mg and 900 mg of sodium per serving — but there are two to two-and-a-half servings per can.